Botanical Name: Sedum morganianum

 Donkey's Tail -- sometimes called Burro's Tail -- is a succulent with stems thickly covered with overlapping, plump, blue-green leaves that trail down the side of its container.

-Although it rarely blooms indoors, succulent flowers of pink or red may appear at the tips of its stems in the summer.
-Give your succulent house plants bright light in the growing season, spring through fall.
+Make it bloom.
+Although it rarely blooms indoors, small flowers of pink or red may appear at the tips of its stems in the summer.
+Give Donkey's Tail plant bright light during the growing season, spring through fall.
 Bright light in the summer and a cool rest in the winter will help promote blooming.

 Shed some light.
 Give this evergreen succulent plenty of bright light.
 If you move it outside in summer, put it in a shaded spot because it sunburns easily if suddenly exposed to full sun.